Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\subsection{Implementation}
+\subsubsection{Implementation}

-\tool is implemented as two TypeScript React applications.
+\tool~is implemented as two TypeScript React applications.
 The {\sc{Prototyping}} interface is hosted as a web application, and the {\sc{Execution}} interface is a modified version of the CowPilot Chrome browser extension~\cite{huq-etal-2025-cowpilot}.

 The {\sc{Prototyping}} interface uses the ReactFlow library for the graphical editor.
 To generate a prompt from the graph, the workflow is searched depth-first from the \texttt{Start} node to convert paths into a text representation.
-These are fed into an LLM which expands this into a detailed description of the workflow.
-To propagate edits to the exported prompt back into the workflow graph, the updated prompt and JSON representation of the workflow are input to an LLM, and it is prompted to update the JSON, which re-instantiates the workflow.
+These are fed into \texttt{GPT-4o}, which expands this into a detailed description of the workflow.
+To propagate edits to the exported prompt back into the workflow graph, the updated prompt and JSON representation of the workflow are input to \texttt{GPT-4o}, and it is prompted to update the JSON, which re-instantiates the workflow.

-The {\sc{Execution}} interface reuses CowPilot's underlying agent and its agent controls.
+The {\sc{Execution}} interface reuses CowPilot~\cite{huq-etal-2025-cowpilot}'s underlying agent and its agent controls.
 We added significant configurability to CowPilot---adding natural language descriptions of UI actions, making the UI action preview in the webpage configurable, and adding debugging agent outputs.
-We also added the Interaction Components, implemented as tool prompts.
+We also added the Interaction Components, which are implemented as tool prompts.